MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 async function testAnswerCall () {
     /* This function handles a fromHeadset event.
 This will not cause the headset library to be called */ sdk.acceptPendingSession('123456789', 'softphone', true);
-    /*  async acceptPendingSession (params: IPendingSessionActionParams):       Promise<void> {
-        !params.fromHeadset && this.headset.answerIncomingCall(params.      conversationId);
-        await this.sessionManager.proceedWithSession(params);
 }
-  */
-}

 async function testMuteCall () {
     /* This function handles a from app event.
 This will cause the headset library to be called */ sdk.setAudioMute ('123456789', 'softphone', false | undefined);
-    /*  async acceptPendingSession (params: IPendingSessionActionParams):       Promise<void> {
-        !params.fromHeadset && this.headset.answerIncomingCall(params.      conversationId);
-        await this.sessionManager.proceedWithSession(params);
-    }

-    This in turn will call to the headset library which will update the headset's state to ensure everything is in sync

-    setMute (isMuted: boolean): Promise<void> {
-        return this.headsetLibrary.setMute(isMuted);
-    }
-  */
 }

 /* Examples of listening for events from the headset */